- Optimizely Web Experimentation

 Citations

-Citations for the specific false discovery rate control algorithms incorporated into Optimizely Experimentation's Stats Engine are:
+Citations for the specific false discovery rate control algorithms incorporated into Optimizely Experimentation's Stats Engine are the following:

 - Benjamini, Y., & Hochberg, Y. (1995).
 Controlling the false discovery rate: a practical and powerful approach to multiple testing.
 Journal of the Royal statistical society: series B (Methodological), 57(1), 289-300.